ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 ### Data & Actions

-Components to interact with your data
+Components to interact with your data.

 #### Action Component